© 2023 CyberNews - Latest tech news,

 Japan~ 276 ms~ 278 ms

-NordVPN’s ping results were better than those of Norton Secure VPN.
+NordVPN’s ping results were better than those of Norton VPN.
 This VPN provided the best results in all three tested locations.
 This means you’re less likely to experience buffering or lagging while gaming or doing other activities.

 Wrapping up

-NordVPN is much speedier than Norton Secure VPN, with the download speed retention rates averaging at 88% and 79% respectively.
+NordVPN is much speedier than Norton VPN, with the download speed retention rates averaging at 88% and 79% respectively.
 Plus, NordVPN has more tunneling protocols to choose from and ensures lower ping.

 Features overview

-Overviewing the features of NordVPN vs Norton Secure VPN demonstrated that NordVPN is just more comprehensive.
+Overviewing the features of NordVPN vs Norton VPN demonstrated that NordVPN is just more comprehensive.
 While both providers offer the split tunneling feature and an ad blocker, NordVPN has many more additionalities that are useful.

 Split tunneling✅ Yes✅ Yes